What is LGEC?

 March 26-29 2019: Live competition (Pitch and Tradeshow) at 4 locations throughout the state

 April 2019, TBA: Finals competition in all 4 categories

 Where is the LGEC?

 LGEC partners with postsecondary institutions around the state to host the live competition on their campuses.
-Dates and locations will be announced later in the fall for each region.

 Who can participate in LGEC?

 LGEC welcomes students from all educational settings, including public, private, alternative, and home schools.
 Students should be in equivalent of grades 9-12, and reside in Kentucky.
 Students must register as a team of 2-4 people, with at least one member of each team being a United States citizen.
 Please contact us with any questions.

 What do I need to do to participate in LGEC?